clearbluejar/ghidriff/README.md

   - Calling
   - Binary Metadata

 The heavy lifting of the binary analysis is done by Ghidra.
-This library is just the glue that puts it all together.
+This library provides a diffing [workflow](#engine), function matching, and resulting markdown and html diffs.

 ## Engine